Why you need to humanize one email notification for your business today

 The Bottom Line

 Not everyone will be able to replicate the success of CD Baby or Hipmunk, but that doesn’t mean you shouldn’t try.
+It isn’t hard to humanize one email notification.
 Set aside a half an hour today and review some of your contact points with customers from email notifications like order confirmations and subscription confirmation or consider some of the messaging on your website.
 Think about where you might be able to add a small about of humor and levity that will make someone smile.